About Us

 Carmina Chapp

-Carmina Chapp, Catholic theologian, educator, and founder with her husband, Larry, of the Dorothy Day Catholic Worker Farm in Harveys Lake, Pennsylvania.
+Carmina is Catholic theologian, educator, and co-founder of the Dorothy Day Catholic Worker Farm in Harveys Lake, Pennsylvania.

 -